omarkarake/angular-api-master/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Test the Application with Different Environments

+Run the application in different environments to ensure that it uses the correct API URLs:

+Development:
+ng serve --configuration=development

+Staging:
+ng serve --configuration=staging

+Production:
+ng serve --configuration=production

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).